Instant Access to State, County and Municipal Public Records

 In Michigan, criminal records are official documents that provide details of criminal activities committed by individuals within the state.
-Also known as rap sheets, these contain information about arrests, indictments, dispositions, and convictions.
-These documents are prepared by local and state law enforcement agencies, courts, and correctional facilities.
+Also known as rap sheets, these records contain information about arrests, indictments, dispositions, and convictions.
+Generally, the information found in criminal records is compiled from police records, as well as information held by local and state law enforcement agencies, courts, and correctional facilities in Michigan.

 Michigan criminal records provide the following information about individuals arrested for alleged crimes and convicted criminals:

 - Identifying personal data such as fingerprints and mugshots

 - Criminal history including past and current offenses, indictments, and convictions